Authors of section

 An external fixator should be applied for stability, if the fracture is not healed.

-If the infection is early and due to a less virulent bacterium, then renailing might be considered.
 If the infection is late, or due to resistant organisms, external fixation may be preferable.
-An alternative is to place temporarily a reinforced, antibiotic-containing polymethylmethacrylate (PMMA) “nail” into the medullary canal, after reaming out the infective membrane and thorough lavage of the IM canal, also excising any sinus track and any sequestra.
+An alternative is to temporarily place a reinforced, antibiotic-containing polymethylmethacrylate (PMMA) nail into the medullary canal.
+This is done after reaming out the infective membrane and undertaking a thorough lavage of the IM canal.
+Excision of any sinus track and sequestra must also be carried out.

-The “nail” can be left in situ until the fracture has healed, or until the infection is under control, and then replaced with a solid metallic nail – a solid nail is used in order to avoid the hollow nail’s becoming a hiding place for bacteria.
+The “nail” can be left in situ until the fracture has healed, or until the infection is under control, and then replaced with a solid metallic nail.
+A solid nail is used rather than a hollow nail because a hollow nail may become a hiding place for bacteria.

 An alternative is to insert temporarily a reinforced, antibiotic-containing polymethylmethacrylate (PMMA) “nail” into ...

-Since external fixators are usually distant from the fracture wound, their removal is rarely required, but adjustment, or reinforcement, may be required to ensure alignment and stability.
+Since external fixators are usually distant from the fracture wound, their removal is rarely required, but adjustment, or reinforcement, may be needed to ensure alignment and stability.

-Should an external fixator pin track become infected, it should be removed, the pin site debrided, and a new fixation pin placed through clean tissue.
-A common mistake is that such pin tracks are not thoroughly debrided.
-This may be done most easily with a hand drill and a bit slightly larger than the residual pin hole.
-Inadequate pin-site care may result in persistence of infection.
+Should an external fixator pin track become infected, the pin should be removed, the pin site debrided, and a new fixation pin placed through clean tissue.
+A common mistake is not carrying out a thorough debridement of such pin tracks.
+This may be done most easily with a drill bit that is slightly larger than the residual pin hole.
+Inadequate pin-site care may result in persistent infection.

 Temporary stabilization

-If a fracture has become infected, it requires debridement and external fixation.
-The diagram at the left demonstrates proper external fixation placement.
+If a fracture has become infected, it requires debridement and fixation with either an external or internal fixator.
+The illustration on the left demonstrates proper external fixation placement.

 The details of external fixation must include planning for wound care and preserving access for flap coverage.
-Additionally, fixator configuration should provide for excellent stability.
+Additionally, fixator configuration should ensure excellent stability.

-An external fixator can be used as a temporary, or as a definitive stabilizer.
-Even if external fixation will be used definitively, a temporary fixator may be best after initial debridement.
+An external fixator can be used as a temporary, or a definitive stabilizer.
+Even if external or internal fixation will be used definitively, it may be best to use a temporary fixator after initial debridement.
 This aids repeated debridement and wound care.
-Once further wound access is unnecessary, apply a new fixator that provides optimal stability.
+Once further wound access is unnecessary, a new fixation construct that provides optimal stability can be applied.

 infection

-b) Drilling at excessively high speeds or with blunt drill bits produces heat necrosis in cortical bone.
+1. Drilling at excessively high speeds, or with blunt drill bits, produces heat necrosis in cortical bone.

-c) Insertion of the Schanz screws or Steinmann pins with no or inadequate predrilling produces considerable heat and small, necrotic fragments, or ring sequestra.
+2. Insertion of Schanz screws or Steinmann pins with no or inadequate predrilling produces considerable heat and small, necrotic fragments, or ring sequestra.

 infection